Diabetic eye screening programme (5 leaflets and 2 flyers)

 People with diabetes are invited to attend the Diabetic Eye Screening Programme and the ‘What you need to know’ leaflet is sent with the invitation.
 The screening service is free and part of their overall diabetes care.

 The shorter ‘Introduction’ leaflet is distributed to all endocrine/diabetes clinics and ophthalmology clinics across the five Trusts, as well as GP surgeries.
-This provides introductory information for newly diagnosed diabetics.
+This provides introductory information for patients recently diagnosed with diabetes.